-This two year project is funded by the European Union in collaboration with the Büyükkonuk Eco-Tourism Association and the Büyükkonuk Municipality.
+This one and a half year project was funded by the European Union implemented by the Büyükkonuk Eco-Tourism Association and supported by the Büyükkonuk community office.

-The main overall objective is to protect intangible heritage such as Cypriot traditions, rituals, festive events, knowledge and skills associated with the production of traditional crafts and practices concerning nature.
+The main overall objective was to protect intangible heritage such as Cypriot traditions, rituals, festive events, knowledge and skills associated with the production of traditional crafts and practices concerning nature.
 The aim being to ensure knowledge and skills are passed down from one generation to the next.
 This is so important for maintaining cultural diversity and also encourages a mutual respect for others way of life.
-This leads way to social cohesion which gives a sense of identity and responsibility, and also helps individuals feel part of the community and society at large.
+Encouraging social cohesion which gives a sense of identity and responsibility, and also helps individuals feel part of the community and society at large.

-- Establish a theatre and choir group (Büyükkonuk only)
+- Establish a theatre and choir group (Büyükkonuk/ Komi Kebir only)

-- Establish a folklore dance group for youths and women (Büyükkonuk only)
+- Establish a folklore dance group for youths and women (Büyükkonuk/ Komi Kebir only)

-- Establish an atelier for folklore traditional costume design and production (Büyükkonuk only)
+- Establish an atelier for folklore traditional costume design and production (Büyükkonuk/ Komi Kebir only)

 - Create a video documentary capturing intangible cultural heritage

-- Building capacities of youths and adults in traditional Cypriot crafts (Karpaz rural area)
+- Building capacities of youths and adults in traditional Cypriot crafts (Karpaz rural area/ Karpasia)